alexwlchan/alexwlchan.net/src/_drafts/filtering-netlify-analytics.md

 Sometimes this table contains useful data -- like the fact that I have two images I didn't redirect, which still get several hundred hits a month ([fixed](/images/2022/guest_headers_card.png), [fixed](/talks/hypothesis-intro/hypothesis-slide029.png)).
 But a lot of the hits are from malicious bots, crawling the web for vulnerable PHP or WordPress installations.
-Since I don't run PHP, I'm not worried about them breaking anything; I just want to get these requests out of the table.
+Since I don't run PHP, I'm not worried about them breaking anything; these errors are just noise.

-I've created a bunch of redirects [in my `_redirects` file][redirects].
+To filter these requests out of the table, I've created a bunch of redirects [in my `_redirects` file][redirects].
 I'm matching on a handful of these patterns using wildcards, and sending them all to [/400/](/400/) with an HTTP 400 status code:

 ```